 7. Contact: Specifies the sender's direct address.

-There are other optional headers that are used in the protocol, but understanding these mandatory header-fields helps us realize and analyze possible failures in signaling.
+There are other optional headers used in the protocol, however, understanding these mandatory header fields helps us understand and analyze possible signaling errors.

 CANCEL: Used to cancel a pending request.

-BYE: Termination message for an existing session.
+BYE: Message to end an existing session.

 Example of an INVITE (SIP message type).